The boundary value problem for Yang--Mills--Higgs fields

 The boundary condition for the section $\phi$ is given by

 which is equivalent to

-since $\nu\lh A=0$ on $\partial^0U$. \begin{rmk} The boundary condition imposed on $\partial^0U$ in~\eqref{eq:A-u-strong} is empty if $U$ is an interior neighborhood $B$.
+since $\nu\lh A=0$ on $\partial^0U$. \begin{rmk} The boundary condition imposed on $\partial^0U$ in~\eqref{eq:A-u-strong} is empty if $U$ is an interior neighborhood.
 For the boundary neighborhood, the free-boundary is only prescribed at the flat part $\partial^0U$.
-We should remark also that $A_2=0$ is exact the local Coulomb gauge boundary condition given by $\nu\lh A=0$ as in~\autoref{thm:coulomb}. \end{rmk} Before we get involved into the proof of~\autoref{thm:alpha-smoothness}, we state the doubling technique in what follows, which will be needed in the boundary regularity.
-For $x_0\in\partial\Sigma$, without loss of generality, we assume the local trivialization chart $U$ of $x_0$ is an upper disc $D_\rho$ centered at $x_0=0$ and the flat boundary is settled on $\partial\Sigma$.
-Moreover, since $u\in L_1^{2\alpha}(\Sigma,\mathbb{R}^l) \hookrightarrow C^0(\bar\Sigma,\mathbb{R}^l)$, we can take $\rho$ small enough such that the following reflection is well-defined.
-A more geometric way can be found in~\cite{Scheven2006Partial}*{Sect.~3}.
-Compared with the analytical reflection described here, the advantage of geometric reflection is that the regularity of the coefficients after reflection is higher.
-For $p=u(x_0)\in K$, we choose Fermi coordinates $\left( f^1,\ldots,f^n \right)$ on an open neighborhood $V$ of $p$ in $F$, such that \begin{itemize} \item The free boundary is described by
+We should remark also that $A_2=0$ is exactly the local Coulomb gauge boundary condition given by $\nu\lh A=0$ as in~\autoref{thm:coulomb}. \end{rmk} Before we get involved into the proof of~\autoref{thm:alpha-smoothness}, we state the reflecting technique as follows, which will be needed in the proof of boundary regularity.
+For simplicity, we will assume that the underlying metric on a local chart $U$ is flat in the following context.
+Recall that the metric of a two dimensional surface $\Sigma$ is locally conformal to the standard Euclidean metric, i.e., $g=e^{2v}g_0$, where $g_0$ is the Euclidean metric.
+Then, the YMH energy has the form